davidshtian/Bedrock-ChatBot-with-LangChain-and-Streamlit/README.md

 # Bedrock ChatBot with LangChain and Streamlit (New Converse API) 💬
 A simple and clear example for implement a chatbot with Bedrock + LangChain + Streamlit.
+Know-how and build whatever you want.
 Just install and run the code~ 🚀
 ```
 pip install -r requirements.txt
 streamlit run bedrock/bedrock_chatbot.py